Laura J. Bloomberg: CSU presidency and controversies

-In July 2025, Bloomberg announced CSU would be shutting down its U-Pass program, limiting access to public transit for those previously issued passes.
-In September 2025, more cuts were reported, specifically targeting CSU's LGBTQ+ and Women's Center and other campus programs related to Diversity, Equality, & Inclusion (DEI) initiatives as a result of Ohio Senate Bill 1, passed on June 27, 2025.
-On October 3, 2025, Bloomberg announced the university had transferred control of WCSB to Ideastream Public Media, the region's public media broadcaster, replacing the station's campus format with jazz programming.
+In July 2025, Bloomberg announced CSU would shut down its U-Pass program, limiting access to public transit for those previously issued passes.
+More cuts were reported by September 2025, specifically targeting CSU's LGBTQ+ and Women's Center and other campus programs related to Diversity, Equality, & Inclusion (DEI) initiatives as a result of Ohio Senate Bill 1, passed on June 27, 2025, despite Bloomberg's public opposition.
+On August 28, 2025, Bloomberg announced CSU entered into negotiations with the United Soccer League that called for the demolition of the Wolstein Center.
+CSU sold their presidential house in Cleveland Heights for $1 million in late September 2025, with the university estimating an annual savings of $145,000; Bloomberg, who was granted a housing allowance, opted to reside in the city.
+By December 2025, Bloomberg asserted the university now operated on a balanced budget even as contract negotiations between CSU, the AAUP and SEIU District 1199 were still ongoing.